 - Frederick Law Olmstead’s Emerald Necklace of parks.

-The City released a Call for Artists for both projects in October 2019.
+The City released a Call for Artists for two public art projects at the site in October 2019.
 Several artists were invited to interview with an Artist Selection Committee.
 The Committee was comprised of:

 - representatives from the Boston Art Commission